Yarra Me School 2019

 Accessing Interpreting and Translating services

-DET guidelines, information and access to accredited interpreters to support communication with students and families from language backgrounds other than English.
+DE guidelines, information and access to accredited interpreters to support communication with students and families from language backgrounds other than English.

 Back to top